NOW in ENC: Plein Air New Bern to feature top-name artists in week-long event

 Arriving with blank canvases in New Bern on the morning of May 10th, each artist starts the race to create a brand-new body of work in just 5 days.
 Spectators are welcome at safe social distances, so bring a chair and a mask for watching the process of creation from start to finish.

-- Monday, May 10 Noon – Artists start “art spotting” in New Bern between the rivers, look for wide brim hats and backpack easels and join in the fun.
-Artists Check-in begins 9 am at the New Bern Farmer’s Market, followed by the artists beginning the week at noon, setting up easels and painting in downtown New Bern.
+- Monday, May 10 Noon – Artists start “art spotting” in New Bern between the rivers, look for wide-brim hats and backpack easels and join in the fun.
+Artists Check-in begins at 9 am at the New Bern Farmer’s Market, followed by the artists beginning the week at noon, setting up easels and painting in downtown New Bern.

 - Tuesday, May 11 – Artists paint throughout Craven County with live demonstrations in downtown New Bern.